marioyasuo/AutoMapper/Queryable-Extensions.md

 ### Explicit expansion

 In some scenarios, such as OData, a generic DTO is returned through an IQueryable controller action.
 Without explicit instructions, AutoMapper will expand all members in the result.
-To control which members are expanded during projection, pass in the members you want to explicitly expand:
+To control which members are expanded during projection, set ExplicitExpansion in the configuration and then pass in the members you want to explicitly expand:
 ```c#
 dbContext.Orders.ProjectTo<OrderDto>(
     dest => dest.Customer,